drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-01/exercise.md

 Filename: execute_fns.rs
 -->

-> With slight trepidation you run the test diagnostic. `test integration_tests::use_metadata_extension ... ok`, it worked!
+> With slight trepidation you run the diagnostic test. `test integration_tests::use_metadata_extension ... ok`, it worked!
 You watch as the **STATUS** screen on SECTION 31's Ring updates itself.
 Now it reads "Online" (in cybernetic-green).

 Remember the `JumpRing` portal?
 Looking at SECTION 31's Ring, it seems so much more sophisticated.